sh3lk/mx/website/docs.md

 listeners.hello = {is_public = true, hostname = "hello.com"}
 ```

-The `[serviceweaver]` section of the config file specifies the compiled Service
+The `[mx]` section of the config file specifies the compiled Service
-Weaver binary.
+MX binary.
 The `[gke]` section configures the regions where the application
 is deployed (`us-west1` in this example).
 It also declares which listeners
 should be **public**, i.e., which listeners should be accessible from the public
 internet.
 By default, all listeners are **private**, i.e., accessible only from